gandhi-taha/javascript-forever/Module_06/06_loops.md

 // 0 1 2 4 5
 ```
 You are so brave, you made it to this far.
 Now, you have gained the power to automate repetitive and tedious tasks.
-You have just completed day 6 challenges and you are 6 steps a head in to your way to greatness.
+You have just completed 6 Modules and challenges now you are 6 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ##  Exercises